Best Innovative Companies to Own: 2022 Edition

 Investing in such disruptive innovation can be tricky, says Dave Sekera, Morningstar’s chief U.S. market strategist.

-The Morningstar Exponential Technologies Index holds 200 stocks that Morningstar analysts expect to experience significant economic benefits from using or producing a new technology.
-The companies covered in this index touch on any combination of nine themes: big data and analytics, bioinformatics, energy and environmental systems, financial services, medicine and neuroscience, nanotechnology, networks and computer systems, robotics, and 3D printing.
+The Morningstar Exponential Technologies Index holds about 200 stocks that Morningstar analysts expect to experience significant economic benefits from using or producing a new technology.
+The companies covered in this index touch on any combination of nine themes: big data and analytics, cloud computing, energy transition, financial technology innovation, healthcare innovation, hyperconnectivity, nanotechnology, next-generation transportation, and robotics.
 (Explore more about each theme in the index’s rulebook.)

 But which of these companies, representing these nine emerging themes, have the competitive advantages and management teams to thrive?

-Here are the 24 companies in the Morningstar Exponential Technologies Index that also made our list of best companies to own in 2022.
+Here are the 20 companies in the Morningstar Exponential Technologies Index that also made our Best Companies to Own list in 2022.

-Let’s take a closer look at what Morningstar thinks of Analog Devices ADI, which is exposed to seven of the nine themes, the most of any company on our best innovative companies list.
+Let’s take a closer look at what Morningstar thinks of Analog Devices ADI, which is exposed to seven of the nine themes, the most of any company on our Best Innovative Companies to Own list.

 Themes: Nano technology, hyperconnectivity, energy transition, healthcare innovation, robotics, next-generation transportation, and cloud computing.